Rev. Margaret Minnicks is an ordained Bible teacher. She writes many articles that are Bible lessons.

-Praying in the Bible
+Prayers in the Bible

 There are 650 prayers in the Bible.
 There are 450 recorded answers to those prayers.
 What happened to the other 200?
-There is no shelf life on a prayer.
+There is no shelf life on prayer.
 There is no limitation on a prayer.
 Prayers don’t expire like milk, bread, or other foods.

 Some prayers are still being answered that were prayed by people years ago.
-We are being blessed today because of prayers our grandparents prayed for us years ago.
+We are being blessed today because of the prayers our grandparents prayed for us years ago.
 Some prayers are yet to be answered.

-The Bible records Jesus praying 25 different times during his earthly ministry.
+The Bible records Jesus praying 25 different times during His earthly ministry.
 In the Bible, Paul mentions prayers 41 times.
 That shows that praying is important.

 |Types of Prayers||Meaning||Scripture|